Mail Fraud Attorneys in New York

 For behavior to be considered fraudulent, any misrepresentation must be related to the scheme.
 It must either help the defendant perpetrate the crime or convince a purported victim to believe the defendant.

-Mail fraud is one of the most easily violated offenses found in federal criminal law and the penalties for mail fraud are some of the harshest for a non-violent crime.
+Mail fraud is one of the most easily violated offenses found in federal criminal law, and the penalties for mail fraud are some of the harshest for a nonviolent crime.
 If convicted of mail fraud, a defendant may receive a sentence of 20 years in prison.
 Additionally, the defendant may be made to pay a fine of $250,000 and full restitution to those wronged by his or her behavior.
-It the victim of the wire fraud is a financial institution, a judge may increase the prison sentence, fines, or both.
-The prison sentence may be increased from 20 to 30 years and the fines may be increased from $250,000 to $1,000,000.
+A skilled mail fraud attorney in New York can help you avoid these far-reaching and long-lasting consequences.
+It the victim of the fraud is a financial institution, a judge may increase the prison sentence, fines, or both.
+The prison sentence may be increased from 20 to 30 years, and the fines may be increased from $250,000 to $1,000,000.